Religious Studies Department

 In-Person

 This course covers narrative and artistic depictions of Greco-Roman Gods, demi-gods, and heroes, both in Hellenistic and early Roman periods, and in their contemporary reception in fiction and film.
 We will also cover how myths and grand narratives function in the service of and in tension with power, politics, gender, ritual, and culture.
 Cross-listed with CLAS 241.Three credits.
-Offered in 2023-2024.
+Offered every year.

 Islam